-More and more people are booking flights to Iceland due to the attractive prices offered by airlines, however, once they get there they realise that their spending costs are high.
+More and more people are booking flights to Iceland due to the attractive prices offered by airlines, however, once they get there they realize that their spending costs are high.
 Is it possible to travel to Iceland on a small budget?

 The popularity of Iceland has led many airlines to offer direct flights, and more and more low-cost carriers are available: EasyJet or Transavia (subsidiary Air France).
 By booking in advance, you can find very good deals.
 The Icelandic airline, Icelandair, also has occasional flash deals where you can book a round trip to Iceland for less than 250 euros.

-On-site car rental is a good way to travel -this is certainly not cheap, but it gives you a flexibility that you will not get with public transport; for example, car rental may suit families or groups more as they will spend more on bus fares collectively to travel from place to place.
+On-site car rental is a good way to travel.
+This is certainly not cheap, but it gives you a flexibility that you will not get with public transport; for example, car rental may suit families or groups more as they will spend more on bus fares collectively to travel from place to place.
 Moreover, domestic flights are incredibly expensive.
 If you are travelling alone, consider getting a bus passport, or try to find fellow travellers to rent a car together.
 The carpooling website samferda.is can also be a good idea.

 Accommodation is certainly expensive in Iceland.
-Travel out of the high tourist season (June-August) to get lower prices, use airbnb, save a few euro by staying in a guesthouse with shared bathroom facilities, camp if you are travelling in the summer time, or try Couchsurfing - even though this is difficult in Iceland.
-The hostels have fairly reasonable prices but it is imperative to book several months in advance if you go in the summer.
+Travel out of the high tourist season (June-August) to get lower prices, use airbnb, save a few euro by staying in a guesthouse with shared bathroom facilities, camp if you are travelling in the summer time, or try Couchsurfing – even though this is difficult in Iceland.
+The hostels have fairly reasonable prices.
+However, it is imperative to book several months in advance if you go in the summer.